stephenlf/Docker-Frontend-for-TTS/README.md

 # Docker-Frontend-for-TTS
 Config files for a Docker image that provides a frontend for my Text-to-Speech app

-To see more details, check out the Docker image on (https://hub.docker.com/repository/docker/slfunk/tts-frontend/general)[Docker Hub]
+To see more details, check out the Docker image on [Docker Hub](https://hub.docker.com/repository/docker/slfunk/tts-frontend/general)